MariaChepkemoi/Maria/README.md

 ## Brief Introduction

-I am an aspiring cybersecurity engineer with a strong foundation in computer science and a passion for securing digital systems.
+I am a cybersecurity engineer with a strong foundation in computer science and a passion for securing digital systems.
 My skills include network security, penetration testing, and digital forensics, with hands-on experience developing projects like a network traffic sniffer, pentesting automation, and a basic SIEM system.
 I am proficient in Python and have a solid understanding of networking, database management, and information security principles.
 I have worked with tools like Wireshark, Metasploit, and Burp Suite, continuously expanding my knowledge in ethical hacking, threat detection, and incident response.
 I am committed to honing my skills and contributing to the ever-evolving field of cybersecurity.

 ## Objective